Sales Compensation

 How to Roll Out a Sales Engineer Compensation Plan Quickly

 Designing a fair SE compensation plan is one thing.
-Rolling it out smoothly, without disrupting deals, confusing reps, or stalling hiring, is another.
+Rolling it out smoothly, without disrupting deals or stalling hiring, is another.

-If you're a founder, CRO, or RevOps leader, here’s a step-by-step framework to rapidly implement or revise your SE compensation plan without derailing the business.
+If you are a founder, CRO, or RevOps leader at a SaaS scale-up, here is a step-by-step framework to implement or revise your SE compensation plan without derailing the business.

 Start by answering a few basic questions:

-If you’re unsure, default to a simple structure like a 70/30 split, paid quarterly, with some flexibility to adjust.
-Comp plans evolve over time, don’t let complexity delay launch.
+If you are unsure, default to a simple structure like a 70/30 split, paid quarterly, with flexibility to adjust.
+Comp plans improve over time; complexity should not delay launch.

 2. Align SE Role Type to Compensation Logic

-- Demo-heavy SEs: Prioritise a stable base salary for sales engineers with MBO-style bonuses tied to demos delivered, POCs completed, or customer feedback.
+• Demo-heavy SEs: Prioritize a stable base salary for sales engineers with MBO-style bonuses tied to demos delivered, POCs completed, or customer feedback.

-Getting this alignment right avoids future resentment.
-When SEs feel like their pay doesn’t match their impact, morale and retention drop quickly.
+Getting alignment right avoids future resentment.
+When SEs feel their pay mismatches their impact, morale and retention drop quickly.

 3. Communicate the "Why" Clearly to SEs